RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 For general information, please visit our 24 x 7 community channel for Google Summer of Code 2025 : [https://open.rocket.chat/channel/gsoc2025](https://open.rocket.chat/channel/gsoc2025)

-Join our [Google Summer of Code 2025 Team ](https://open.rocket.chat/channel/gsoc2025) today, introduce yourself to the friendly community, and interact with over **210 like-minded** contributors/mentors (as of Feb 10th, 2025)  and meet the team in the [30+ team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).
+Join our [Google Summer of Code 2025 Team ](https://open.rocket.chat/channel/gsoc2025) today, introduce yourself to the friendly community, and interact with over **495 like-minded** contributors/mentors (as of March 3rd, 2025)  and meet the team in the [40+ team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).

 If you have ideas and proposals that are not on our idea list, or if a mentor is not available, you can also email to: